-Web accessibility: Definition, challenges, and explanations
+Web accessibility: Definition, issues and explanations

 What is Web Accessibility?

-How does web accessibility work in practice?
+How does Web Accessibility work in practice?

-What are the advantages and disadvantages of web accessibility?
+What are the advantages and disadvantages of Web Accessibility?

 - Digital inclusion: enables a wider audience, including people with disabilities, to access content.